JiwonJJeong/shopping-cart/README.md

 ## Learning Goals
 * React Testing: Use React Testing Library to test UI and DOM elements
+* Isolated Unit Testing: Use mocks on child components, data, and functions to isolate tests
 * Client-side Routing: Use React Router to implement client-side routing
 * Upgrade Fetching Data in React: Use custom hooks and error handling to abstract and improve data fetching